louis-heraut/dataverseuR/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)
 <!-- badges: end -->

-**dataverseuR** is a dataverse API wraper to enhance deposit procedure with only R variables declaration.
+**dataverseuR** is a dataverse API wrapper to enhance the deposit procedure using only R variable declarations.

-This project was carried out for National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement)).
+This project was carried out for the National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement)).

 ## Installation
-For latest development version
+For the latest development version:
 ``` r
 remotes::install_github("super-lou/dataverseuR")
 ```

 ## Documentation
-DataverseuR as two separate sides, one for simpliying dataverse API actions with simples R functions that use `dplyr::tibble` formating and a second one for simplify metadata generation that can be complexe with json files.
+dataverseuR has two separate components: one simplifies dataverse API actions using simple R functions with `dplyr::tibble` formatting, and the other simplifies metadata generation, which can be complex with JSON files.

-### Authentification
+### Authentication
-First step is to allow the dataverse instance to authentificate you.
-For that the easiest way is to use a `.env` file in your working directory.
+The first step is to authenticate with the dataverse instance.
+The easiest way is to use a `.env` file in your working directory.

-> ⚠️ Warning : NEVER GIVE YOUR CREDENTIAL (for example throught a git repository)
+> ⚠️ Warning: NEVER SHARE YOUR CREDENTIALS (for example, through a Git repository).

-DataverseuR has a built in function for that step, just run
+dataverseuR has a built-in function for this step.
+Simply run:
 ``` R
 create_dotenv()
 ```
-and a `dist.env` file will be created in your working directory.
-The following step is to fill in your credential.<br>
+A `dist.env` file will be created in your working directory.
+The next step is to fill in your credentials.
-For that, go to your dataverse instance and create a token.
-For example, for the demo Recherche Data Gouv instance of `BASE_URL` : [https://demo.recherche.data.gouv.fr](https://demo.recherche.data.gouv.fr) click on your account name, find the [API token tab](https://demo.recherche.data.gouv.fr/dataverseuser.xhtml?selectTab=apiTokenTab) and copy your token to the `API_TOKEN` variable in the `dist.env` file like
+To do this, go to your dataverse instance and create a token.
+For example, for the demo Recherche Data Gouv instance with `BASE_URL`: [https://demo.recherche.data.gouv.fr](https://demo.recherche.data.gouv.fr), click on your account name, find the [API token tab](https://demo.recherche.data.gouv.fr/dataverseuser.xhtml?selectTab=apiTokenTab), and copy your token to the `API_TOKEN` variable in the `dist.env` file, like this:
 ``` bash
 # .env